Solar Power and Municipal Electric Utilities in Kansas

 - We’ve taught solar energy at our community-free university for thirty years and would be happy to do the same (PV 101) at a community center in your town.

-- FHREEC helps in demonstration installations called SunRaisers for families to teach neighbors and local contractors that installing an array is not beyond the abilities of most people.
+- FHREEC helps in demonstration installations called SunRaisers for families to teach neighbors, local contractors and municipal employees that installing an array is not beyond the abilities of most people.
 The array portion of the hardware is plug-n-play, with no high-voltage DC and no live electrical work until your electrician completes wiring back to the breaker panel.

 - If we can network with five or six rural electric cooperatives and municipal utilities, we can order together in shipping containers instead pallets.
 We can already offer prices close to matching utility-scale projects – but with the advantages of peak generation at its point-of-use.
 The price advantages we can gain by buying full containers directly from the factory will be 20-30% lower than those on our most recent price sheet.